Car #52 has made 665 starts with 69 drivers. The number has earned 2 wins, 1 pole, 11 top 5s, 59 top 10s, and 262 DNFs in the NASCAR Cup Series.

 Donnie Allison, 1 start

 In the XFINITY series the #54 has started 226 races with 28 wins.
-The number has become the flagship number for Kyle Busch Motorsports with most of the starts coming by Kyle with 89 starts and 25 wins .
+The number had become the flagship number for Kyle Busch Motorsports with most of the starts coming by Kyle with 89 starts and 25 wins .
 Busch often fields the #54 with teammates and friends behind the wheel.
 In 2015, Kyle Busch’s Daytona crash sidelined him for the first half of the season, allowing a host of guest stars in the car.
 Kurt Busch has 11 starts in #54 with 1 win.
 Erik Jones started 8 races in the 54 car with 1 win.
 Sam Hornish Jr. started 7 races in #54 earning 1 win.
 Denny Hamlin has started 5 races in #54.
 Boris Said, Joey Coulter, and Owen Kelley have also started the #54 in 5 or less races each.
+The KBM #54 has not started an XFINITY race since 2015.

 Bubba Wallace drove the number in the Truck series for KBM in 2013 & 2014, and has 4 wins in the series driving #54.
-Wallace’s 5th win came on a weekend when he was honoring Wendell Scott by driving #34 .
+Wallace’s 5th win came on a weekend when he was honoring Wendell Scott by driving #34.
+The KBM #54 has not started a truck race since 2015.

 Brian Vickers ran the entire 2014 season in #55, and ran part time for Michael Waltrip Racing in 2012-2013 for a total of 60 starts in the number.
 After missing the 2015 Daytona 500 & Atlanta 500 due to heart surgery to battle his longtime struggle with blood clots, Vickers returned to the #55 at Las Vegas.
 After just 2 starts in 2015 Vickers was forced to remove himself from the driver’s seat.
 His new blood thinning medication prevented him from being medically able to drive.